RHsyseng/vflash/README.md

 The `example.cfg` file lists most variables that can be changed.
 There are two that warrant more attention.

-- idrac_ips
+- `idrac_ips`
 This variable is a bash array by default.
 It can be defined as a space seperated string if desired.
 The array contains a list of iDRAC ip addresses or resolvable names.
 If this variable is defined in the configuration file, any ip addresses specified using the -i option will be appended to the ones defined.

-- execute_commands
+- `execute_commands`
  This variable is a bash array and must be defined as one.
 Any command specified here will be executed sequentially.

-By creating a configuration file with commands, you can create custom actions.
+By creating multiple configuration files, custom actions can be created.

-For example, if I created two configuration files as follows:
+For example, using two configuration files as follows:

 idrac.cfg
 ```